Corinth

 Since Corinth is slightly far from Athens, the best idea is to rent a car and visit other cities like Olympia, Epidaurus and Mycenae.
 Check and compare car rental prices here.

-It is very easy to drive to Corinth: take the highway A75 towards the north.
+It's very easy to drive to Corinth: take the highway A75 towards the north.
 There is a detour almost immediately to Corinth.
-Then drive 70 km along the highway until you get to the canal.
+Then drive 70 kilometres (43 miles) along the highway until you get to the canal.
 Take the exit to Loutraki to get the best views of the canal.

 The coach that connects Athens and Corinth departs from Terminal A (100 Kifissou Street) every day from 5:30 am until 10:30 pm, approximately every 30 minutes.
 The journey takes around 90 minutes.